NLTS conjecture: NLTS conjecture

+Related results and conjecture

 Quantum PCP conjecture

 Proving the NLTS conjecture is an obstacle for resolving the qPCP conjecture, an even harder theorem to prove.
 The qPCP conjecture is a quantum analogue of the classical PCP theorem.
 The classical PCP theorem states that satisfiability problems like 3SAT are NP-hard when estimating the maximal number of clauses that can be simultaneously satisfied in a hamiltonian system.
 In layman's terms, classical PCP describes the near-infinite complexity involved in predicting the outcome of a system with many resolving states, such as a water bath full of hundreds of magnets. qPCP increases the complexity by trying to solve PCP for quantum states.
 Though it hasn't been proven yet, a positive proof of qPCP would imply that quantum entanglement in Gibbs states could remain stable at higher-energy states above absolute zero.

-NLETS proof
+No low-error trivial states theorem

 NLTS on its own is difficult to prove, though a simpler no low-error trivial states (NLETS) theorem has been proven, and that proof is a precursor for NLTS.